ngrok/ngrok-javascript/README.md

 | Android    |      |     |    ✓    |  ✓  |

 > **Note**
-> `ngrok-nodejs`, and [ngrok-rust](https://github.com/ngrok/ngrok-rust/) which it depends on, are open source, so it may be possible to build them for other platforms.
+> `ngrok-javascript`, and [ngrok-rust](https://github.com/ngrok/ngrok-rust/) which it depends on, are open source, so it may be possible to build them for other platforms.
 > * `Windows-aarch64` will be supported after the next release of [Ring](https://github.com/briansmith/ring/issues/1167).

 # Dependencies